sergey-shandar/public/notes/economy/justice.md

 Examples of violations: Social Security tax in the US.

 The progressive taxes work well to fight the growing inequality in wealth redistribution when the working class is getting poorer and poorer every year.
 One of the best candidates is `y = K * log(1 + x/K) + U`, where `K` is a scale factor.
-The `log` function always grows, and it doesn't have a growth limit (like some asymptotic functions do).
+The `log` function always grows (the first principle), and it doesn't have a growth limit (like some asymptotic functions do).

 ```mermaid
 xychart-beta